Updated on: December 5, 2024

 Bottom Line:

 Qustodio is my favorite parental control app in 2024 — it’s feature-rich, highly customizable, easy to use, and works just as intended.
 Its web filter, time screen management, and location tracking are all excellent, and it comes with additional features like call and SMS monitoring and a panic button.
-There’s a free plan, a free trial, and 2 premium plans that start at $4.58 / month.
 All plans are covered by a risk-free 30-day money-back guarantee.

 🥈 2.
 Norton Family — Best for Monitoring Unlimited Devices (With Excellent Location Tracking)

 Norton Family comes with a ton of filtering and tracking features, is simple to use, and lets you monitor an unlimited number of devices.
 Norton Family is a really good choice for larger families (or if your kids have multiple devices).
-In addition to providing all industry-standard parental control features, including web and app filtering, time limits and scheduling, and location tracking, Norton Family also has:
+It provides all industry-standard parental control features, including web and app filtering, time limits and scheduling, and location tracking.

 I really like Norton Family’s time management and location tracking features.
 Setting up time limits and schedules is very easy, and there’s also an option for kids to ask for more screen time, which isn’t something all competitors offer.
 However, unlike Qustodio, Norton doesn’t support time limits for specific apps.
-As for location tracking, you can see your child’s location in real-time, set up geofences that cover a whopping 2 miles or 3,200 meters, get notified of your child’s location at a predefined time, and even request a check-in from your kid.
+As for location tracking, you can see your child’s location in real-time, set up geofences, get notified of your child’s location at a predefined time, and even request a check-in from your kid.

 I also like that Norton Family lets your kid ask for access to sites that are blocked but might actually be safe.